androcider/Tic-Tac-Toe-2/readme.md

 {Make a list of things that you need to fix, improve, and add in the future.}

-- Item 1- saving game results
-- Item 2 - AI implementation of computer opponent
+- Item 1 - AI implementation of computer opponent
-- Item 3- style edits
+- Item 2- style edits